CryptoNorm/d3-reactjs-vehicle-event-ledger-ui/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 It serves as a front end UI to record vehicle maintenance actions.
 Requests are sent to a REST API, found in the [go-demo-hedera-ledger-rest repository](https://github.com/droatl2000/go-demo-hedera-ledger-rest), that logs messages on the Hedera distrubuted ledger.
 The go-demo-hedera-ledger-rest project runs on localhost:8082.
-See [/node-demo-ledger-ui/blob/main/src/http-common.js](https://github.com/droatl2000/node-demo-ledger-ui/blob/main/src/http-common.js) to update the port.

 The function of this demo app is to log vehicle maintenance/repairs onto a public, immutable ledger, in this case the Hedera network.
 App users could use it to prove they did maintenance on their vehicle, which would be usefull for resale evalution purposes.
-Orgazizations, like police departments and repair shops could also use it to record incidents like accident damage.
+The manufactureer and orgazizations, like insurance providers and independent reviewer, would also find the data invaluable.

 ## Setup
 ### Set url & port from REST endpoint (default is 8082)